 February 5, 2017

 Enterprise Integration Patterns are timeless.
-That our book keeps selling well almost two decades after its publication in 2003 underlines this fact.
+That our book keeps selling well two decades after its publication in 2003 underlines this fact.
 However, the code examples haven't aged quite as well.
-While for example the JMS API remained somewhat stable, the examples were built with JDK 1.4 without any modern constructs such as generics, streams, etc. EAI tools and vendors have also changed dramatically, mostly driven through the advent of open source ESBs, which interestingly were partially fueled by the publication of EIP.
-Lastly, in 2003 there were basically no cloud services, which is difficult to imagine these days.
+While for example the JMS API remained somewhat stable, the examples were built with JDK 1.4 without any modern constructs such as generics, streams, etc. The EAI tool landscape has also dramatically changed, with the advent of open source ESBs (which were fueled by the publication of EIP) and later IPaas and serverless solutions.
+It's hard to imagine that back in 2003 you had to get a server and manually install all software on it just to try a few simple concepts.